 Remote Pressure Monitoring SystemSource: Mueller Co.

 Several years ago, Mueller began a journey to develop a user friendly and cost-effective technology to continuously and remotely monitor pressure at any point within a potable water distribution system.
 The technology involves threading a sensor onto a corporation valve to transmit pressure readings.
-The pressure sensor, typically installed one per District Metering Area (DMA), reports at userdefined intervals via cellular service and a Mueller-hosted secure web server.
+The pressure sensor, typically installed two (2) per District Metering Area (DMA), reports at user-defined intervals via cellular service and a Mueller-hosted secure web server.
 Beginning with pressure monitoring, Mueller has created a communications backbone that utilities can integrate into its monitoring systems or use as a stand-alone monitoring platform.
+This technology is currently available in North America.

 Why Monitor Pressure in the Distribution System?